customized lavet stepper motor clock movement controllerDesigned by Geppetto Electronics in United States of America

 Primex/Klockit have discontinued the 24 hour Q-80 movement.
 When my current inventory is exhausted, there will no longer be 24 hour movements available (this does not impact 12 hour movements).

 You have reached the right place.
-The Crazy Clock is available with Sidereal, Martian, Lunar or Tidal clock firmware, in 12 or 24 hour movements, with or without calibration.
+The Crazy Clock is available with Sidereal, Martian, Lunar or Tidal clock firmware, in 12 or 24 hour movements.
 Simply use the menus above to select the movement you'd like.

 This is a replacement controller board for a lavet stepper motor driven clock movement.
 These type of clock movements are ubiquitous in cheap wall clocks.
 They typically are in black or clear plastic inch-and-a-half square boxes with a single AA battery holder and have second hands that jump from one second to the next.

 This board will alter the timing of the pulses that move the second hand in various ways (depending on the firmware), while still maintaining a long-term average rate of one pulse per second (which is required for the clock to remain accurate).

 The board (and in turn, the clock movement) is powered by a single AA battery, which should last around 12 months or so.
 The clock should be accurate to within about 30 seconds per month (±10 ppm, typical for these sorts of clocks).

 If you buy the board by itself, you must obtain a suitable clock movement and disable its controller.
 Then connect the stepper coil to the clock terminals on the Crazy Clock board, then wire the movement's battery terminals to the battery terminals on the board.
 You should be able to fit the Crazy Clock controller in some unused space inside the movement and it will look completely normal.
 There's an instructional video above that illustrates the process.